tvandana1/facedetection/README.md

         roi_color = img[y:y+h, x:x+w]

 The function will detect faces on image.
 Next, we must "mark" the faces in the image, using , for example, a blue rectangle.

-This is done with this protion of code.
+This is done with this portion of code.
 If faces are found, it returns the positions of detected faces as a rectangle with the left up corner(x,y) and having "w" as its width and "h" as its height => (x,y,w,h).

-Once we get these locations, we can create an ROI(Region Of Interest) for the face and present the result with imshow() function. cv2.rectangle function takes in the arguments frame, upper left coordinates of the face, lower right coordinates, the RGB code for the rectangle(that would contain the detected face) and thickness of rectangle.
+Once we get these locations, we can create an ROI(Region Of Interest) for the face and present the result with imshow() function.

+cv2.rectangle function takes in the arguments frame, upper left coordinates of the face, lower right coordinates, the RGB code for the rectangle(that would contain the detected face) and thickness of rectangle.

 The roi_gray defines the region of interest of the face and roi_color does the same for original frame.